jweissman/coronet/README.md

 ## Usage

-Coronet requires the definition of message formats, transports, service entry/end-points and mediation rules.
-Once these are defined, you can construct 'service layers' which automatically mediate messages.
+Coronet requires the definition of message formats, transports, service entry/end-points and mediation patterns.
+Once these are defined, it is straightforward to construct a message-transformation and mediation service using Coronet.

 ### Message Formats